ReSpeak/tsclientlib/tsclientlib/README.md

 If you want a full client application, you might want to have a look at [Qint].

+If you need more power over the internals of a connection, you can enable the `unstable` feature.
+Beware that this functionality may change on any minor release.

 The base class of this library is the [`Connection`].
 One instance of this struct manages a single connection to a server.